Introduction to Fundamentals of HR Management strategy

-The three major benefit categories taken care of by HR managers include employee services like purchasing plans, legal services and recreational activities; holidays, vacation and other allowed leaves; and retirement, insurance, and health benefits.
-HR managers, to successfully run a benefits program, must understand tax incentives, retirement plans, and the purchasing power of the larger base of employees.
+The three major benefit categories taken care of by HR managers include employee services like purchasing plans, legal services, and recreational activities; holidays, vacation, and other allowed leaves; and retirement, insurance, and health benefits.
+To successfully run a benefits program, HR managers must understand tax incentives, retirement plans, and the purchasing power of the larger base of employees.

-HR maintenance activities that are related to the health and safety of employees, usually involve complying with federal laws that secure employees from workplace hazards.
+HR maintenance activities related to employees’ health and safety usually involve complying with federal laws that secure employees from workplace hazards.
 Regulations emanate from the Occupational Safety and Health Administration (OSHA), the state workers’ compensation guidelines, and the Environmental Protection Agency laws.
 HR managers have to work on minimizing the company’s risk exposure by putting in place training and preventive safety program.
 They also have to design detailed procedures for documenting and handling injuries.

-Possible tasks: These involve creating benefits packages, maintaining relationship with the insurance company, staying updated with company policies, explaining tax benefits to the staff, and taking care of allied benefit schemes like health insurance, provided funds and similar things.
+Possible tasks: These involve creating benefits packages, maintaining a relationship with the insurance company, staying updated with company policies, explaining tax benefits to the staff, and taking care of allied benefit schemes like health insurance, provided funds, and similar things.